Miweoroooo192/tb-bot-test/README.md

 })
 ```

-onuserjoined - Fire a function when a user joins
+onuserjoined - Fire a function when a user joins (WARNING: can be used to spam)
 ```js
 tb.onuserjoined(function(data) {
   console.log(data)
 })
 ```

-onuserleft - Fire a function when a user leaves
+onuserleft - Fire a function when a user leaves (WARNING: can be used to spam)
 ```js
 tb.onuserleft(function(data) {
   console.log(data)